samuelim01/tp/docs/UserGuide.md

 >- Refer to [Appendix A](#appendix-a-acceptable-values-for-parameters) for more details on the acceptable values for the parameters.

 Examples:
-- `guest add n/Bob p/91234567 a/Blk 123 r/no`
+- `guest add n/Gina p/91234567 a/Blk 123 r/no`: Adds a guest named "Gina" with phone number "91234567", address "Blk 123",
+and RSVP status of "no".
-- `guest add n/Keith p/92354567 d/ r/`: Will be interpreted as Keith having no dietary requirements and unknown RSVP status.
+- `guest add n/Gerald d/ r/`: Adds a guest named "Gerald" with no dietary requirements and unknown RSVP status.
-- `guest add n/Jane Tan t/family t/bridesmaid`
+- `guest add n/Georgiana Tan t/family t/bridesmaid`: Adds a guest named "Georgiana" with two tags, "family" and "bridesmaid".
-- `guest add n/John Doe p/98765432 e/john@doe.com a/Street 456 r/unknown d/vegetarian tn/13 t/friend`

 Expected behaviour upon success:
 - Adds the guest.
 - Displays a message showing the added guest.

 Expected behaviour upon failure:
-- No name specified: Displays error message “Please specify the guest’s name using the format `n/NAME`”.
+- As `NAME` is a compulsory parameter for guests, not providing this parameter would result in the error message “Please specify the guest’s name using the format `n/NAME`”.
-- Invalid phone number format: Displays error message “Phone numbers should use only numbers, with no spaces or special characters”.
-- Invalid value for `r/` label: Displays error message “RSVP status can only be `yes`, `no` or `unknown`”.
+- Providing invalid values for parameters with input restrictions will also trigger error messages.
+Refer to [Appendix A](#appendix-a-acceptable-values-for-parameters) for details on acceptable values for each parameter, as well as the error message for invalid values.

 --------------------------------------------------------------------------------------------------------------------